nihal111/nihal111.github.io/_pages/projects.md

 ### Hobby Projects

 * [MooDLD][MooDLD]: The ultimate Moodle Downloader.
 A pythonic application that automates the download of course material from [moodle.iitb.ac.in](moodle.iitb.ac.in).
 It has a Tkinter based GUI and uses Mechanize for scraping.
 Made independently for Windows, it consists of a setup which installs MooDLD with all dependencies.
 Developed further as an android app that lets you download all the courses with the click of a button. [***UPDATE***: **Was officially launched by the UG Academics Council at IIT Bombay in Aug '16**.
-However, project ***temporarily unavailable*** due to server side incapabilities from ASC-IITB.
+However, project is ***temporarily unavailable*** due to server side incapabilities from ASC-IITB.
 This will shift to the Open Source section soon after the restrictions are lifted.]

 * [EVENTual][EVENTual]: No more painstakingly filling or remembering event details.
 Save events to your default calendar with one tap.
 Fill out the details and get a sharable link and QR code.
 Use the [android app][EVENTualApp] to directly add that.